 When you consider that, roughly speaking, 30% of people buy to gain something but 70% buy to solve a problem, Grammarly wisely employs one of the most effective classic techniques.

-The illustration here is great as it’s attractive and clean, and nicely in keeping with the overall message: this allows the reader to skim the email in seconds and focus on the thrice-repeated key offer: a whopping 55% discount on its Premium product.
+The illustration here is great as it’s attractive and clean, and nicely in keeping with the overall message: this allows the reader to skim the email in seconds and focus on the key offer: a whopping 55% discount on its Premium product.

-While time-limited offers (think ‘today only’ or a counting down clock timer) are a great way of introducing urgency, Grammarly gets the message across through the context of the scenario it sets – for students the prospect of impending assignments does that job nicely.
+While time-limited offers (think ‘today only’ or a counting down clock timer) are a great way of introducing urgency, Grammarly gets the message across through the context of the scenario it sets – for students the prospect of approaching assignments does that job nicely.

 Everything in this fantastic email focuses on the clear call to action, the principal one here being an unmissable big red-and-white ‘Upgrade Now’ button.